Context

 Step 2.
 Create a new repository for the WEkEO JupyterHub backup

-Access your repositories and create a new one
+Access your repositories and create a new one:

-Create a file inside the repository to check the synchronization later
+Create a file inside the repository to check the synchronization later:

 Step 3.
-Log into the WEkEO JupyterHub
+Log in to the WEkEO JupyterHub

 Step 4.
 Create an ssh key for authenticating with GitHub